Mission and Vision

 CEJA was formed in 2001.
 Our grassroots, community-based members recognized the need for a voice in statewide environmental policy but realized that they would be more effective and stronger if united.

-Since CEJA’s inception, we have mobilized hundreds of people to California’s Capitol at critical policy junctures and engaged thousands of Latino, Asian Pacific American, African American and immigrant residents in advocating for smart policies that will win healthy communities, a healthy economy and a healthy California.
-Some of our recent accomplishments include:
+Since CEJA’s inception, we have mobilized thousands of people to California’s Capitol at critical policy junctures.
+We have engaged Black, Latino, Asian Pacific American, and immigrant residents to fight for strategic policy victories California’s regulatory agencies.